kenmcgowan/paylocity/README.md

 ```

 ### Start the UI
+These instructions assume you've already run `npm install` as described above.
 In a separate CLI, starting again from the root project folder.

 ```
 cd ui